BeckTimothy/hacking-github-demo/CONTENT_SPOOFING.md

 "Content spoofing, also referred to as content injection, “arbitrary text injection” or virtual defacement, is an attack targeting a user made possible by an injection vulnerability in a web application.
 When an application does not properly handle user-supplied data, an attacker can supply content to a web application, typically via a parameter value, that is reflected back to the user.
 This presents the user with a modified page under the context of the trusted domain.
 This attack is typically used as, or in conjunction with, social engineering because the attack is exploiting a code-based vulnerability and a user’s trust.
 As a side note, this attack is widely misunderstood as a kind of bug that brings no impact." [via OWASP docs](https://owasp.org/www-community/attacks/Content_Spoofing)

-In short though, by impersonating another, one could deface a brand by making inflamatory comments, or they could use victim's credibility to take advantage of their followers or create clout.
+In short though, by impersonating another, one could deface a brand by making inflammatory comments, or they could use victim's credibility to take advantage of their followers or create clout.

 ![Fraudulent commits from famous people asking for bitcoin, using profanity, and talking about how Timothy Beck is the ebst developer in the world.](./img/commitFraud0.png)